Earth Notes: On the Project CHARM Conference (2013/02)

 CHARM Conference Notes 2013/02/27

-Venue: British Academy, Carlton House Terrace.
+Venue: British Academy, Carlton House Terrace, London.

-Three separate studies in CHARM project.
+Three separate studies in the CHARM project were described.

 Alan Warde: Behaviour, norms and sustainable consumption10:43